msalmonse/Cardiac/CARDasm.md

 * `data <value>` -
 The value is written at the current location
 * `loc <value>` -
 The current location is set to value.
+The first location is 3 if it is not specified, this is to allow space for the bootstrap loader.